JonahJackson1/testing-project-automation/README.md

 - [ ] check out milestones
 - [x] ? create a workflow chart for a "draft issue" when it is converted to an issue
 - [ ] Mark a branch as stale after after 30 commits behind / needs rebase
+- [ ] Create a flowchart for a branch being created, what happens on commits, when it is ready to merge, etc.
+- [ ] Create a flowchart for a project item from draft to completion
 - [ ]